 "Insufficiency" means, with respect to any Plan, the amount, if any, by which the present value of the accrued benefits under such Plan exceeds the fair market value of the assets of such Plan allocable to such benefits.

-"Judgement Currency" has the meaning specified in Section 6.08 of this Guaranty.
+"Judgment Currency" has the meaning specified in Section 6.07 of this Guaranty.

 "Moody's" means Moody's Investors Service, Inc.